 Learn more about the history of our friendly, open access arts festival.

 Buxton Festival Fringe began in 1980 to run concurrently with the world-renowned Buxton Festival, with international opera and high profile literary talks at its core.
-It celebrates its 40th Fringe in 2019!
+It celebrated its 40th Fringe in 2019.
 You can hear interviews below with some key members of the Fringe including early chair Barbara Langham, recorded in 2019, Fringe founder, Malcolm Fraser, and first chair, Alan Bailey.
 Many of these were recorded by High Peak Radio in 2009.

 In 2012 then Fringe Chair Stephanie Billen was interviewed for Pure Buxton magazine about the behind-the-scenes work of the Fringe committee throughout the year.
 With thanks to Pure Buxton, http://www.purebuxton.co.uk.